INN/docs/README.md

 4. Push the changes to your fork (git push origin my-branch)
 5. [Submit a pull request to the parent repo](https://help.github.com/articles/creating-a-pull-request)

 Additionally, you can [create issues](https://github.com/INN/docs/issues) on this repo to suggest changes or improvements.
+And of course you can always email us: [nerds@investigativenewsnetwork.org](mailto:nerds@investigativenewsnetwork.org).

-## Who Wrote This?
+### Who Wrote This?

-The INN Team:
+The INN news apps and technology team is:

 -  **[Adam Schweigert](https://github.com/aschweigert)** ([@aschweig](http://twitter.com/aschweig)), Senior Director of Product and Technology
 -  **[Kaeti Hinck](https://github.com/kaeti)** ([@kaeti](http://twitter.com/kaeti)), Design Director